louisjdmartin/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 - clientVO: The VO of client
 - extraCredentials: (if apply) Extra informations to authenticate client

-Service is determined by server thanks to URL rooting, not port like in DISET.
+Service is determined by server thanks to URL rooting, not with port like in DISET.

 By default server listen on port 443, default port for HTTPS.